-Police 'in control' as moped crime rises
+Moped crime up 30 times in five years

 London's moped crime hotspots revealed: Check your area

-Police in London say they have not lost control of crime committed by moped riders, despite an almost 30-fold increase in offences.
+The number of offences carried out by criminals using mopeds in London has increased by 30 times in five years.

-Data obtained by the BBC shows a jump in the capital from 827 offences in 2012 to more than 23,000 last year.
+Data obtained by the BBC shows a jump from 827 offences in 2012 to more than 23,000 last year.

+High car insurance premiums and the boom in delivery services such as Deliveroo have increased the number of mopeds, an expert said.

+Police insisted they had not lost control of moped crime but "there was more work to do".

-More than 40% of those crimes happened in just two boroughs.
+During the period covered by the figures, more than 40% of such offences happened in just two boroughs.

-A Metropolitan Police superintendent said the surge in Camden and Islington was "disappointing", but new measures were helping to reduce offending.
+A Met Police superintendent said the surge in Camden and Islington was "disappointing", but new measures were helping to reduce offending.

 "Moped-enabled crime" describes offences carried out by people on mopeds or scooters, including drive-by thefts of pedestrians' phones and bags.